-Welcome to the September edition of Ezer Equipped.
+Welcome to this edition of Ezer Equipped.
 This month we want to explore how to know God’s will for our lives when facing decisions.
 There are so many choices, so many potential outcomes—from dating, to marriage, to colleges, to career paths, to neighborhoods.
 What if I choose wrong?
 What if I miss out on God’s will for my life?
 This can lead many of us into analysis paralysis.
 We labor over our choices in order to secure the best possible outcome.
 We weigh all of our options, write pros and cons lists, look for some spiritual signpost, or listen for the still small voice of God.
 We think that God is just waiting on us to get quiet enough so he can tell us exactly what to do.
 But that is rarely how God works.

 The Scriptures often reveal that God calls people to follow him with limited information.
 In Genesis 12, God calls Abram to leave the country of his ancestors and go to a land “I will show you.”
 In Exodus 3, God calls Moses to return to Egypt to bring the Israelites out of slavery.
 Both of these men knew very little about the journey ahead of them.
 Abram didn’t know where he was going.
 Moses didn’t know how the Lord would rescue his people.
 But both men moved in faith and did the next thing in front of them.
 Abram packed up his family and left the land of his ancestors.
 Moses returned to Egypt and waited on further instruction.